Hazard1P/Fleet_Management_App/README.md

-# Tonks Towing Rate Calculator
+# Towing Rate Calculator

-Offline-friendly single-page calculator for the Tonks Towing rate sheet.
+Offline-friendly single-page calculator for the Towing rate sheet.
 The app ships with the rate values from the provided sheet (BCAA, SYKES, and Park & Fly) and lets dispatchers edit numbers, add custom lines, and compute totals with per-km or per-hour quantities.

 ## Usage
 1. Open `index.html` in a modern browser (no build step required).